Culture & monuments

 Art & Crafts

-The Kathmandu Valley contains three ancient cities (Kathmandu, Patan, Bhaktpur) including the nation’s capital.
+The Kathmandu Valley contains three ancient cities (Kathmandu, Lalitpur, Bhaktapur) including the nation’s capital.
 Each of them is an enchanting urban work of art, filled with statues, temples and medieval palaces.
 They provide the setting for an exotic culture highlighted by vibrant festivals and a level of piety rarely encountered elsewhere.
 Over the centuries, the Valley’s indigenous Newar inhabitants developed a refined civilization, based on an unique synthesis of Hinduism and Buddhism.
 The cultural heritage is so rich that seven of the monuments have been designated as World Heritage Sites by UNESCO.

-If you think the Kathmandu Valley is overwhelming, wait till you see the rest of the Kingdom.
+If you think the Kathmandu Valley is overwhelming, wait till you see the rest of the country.
 Nepalis people are a colorful mosaic of different races, ethnic communities and languages.
 Their lifestyles reflect the changing terrain.
 On the southern plains,the climate is sultry and the culture spicy.
 There you will find Tharus in communal longhouses, Maithali women adorning wall paintings, and village that transport you back to the times of Buddha and Sita.

 In Kathmandu and Pokhara, there are deluxe hotels with world-standard comforts, state-of -the-art communication facilities, classy restaurants serving a veriety of international cuisine , fashionable shopping centers and modern sports and convention facilities.
 Fine accomodation is available in the jungle for safari -goers.
 Elegant resort hotels dot the hillsides to delight himalayan sight-seers and of course, if you like to rought it off the beaten path, there are numerous places to camp in the wilderness or enjoy the hospitality of remote village lodges.

 Eight of the 10 highest peaks on earth, including Mt.
-Everest, lie within the Kingdom.
+Everest, lie within the country.
 Kali Gandaki, the deepest gorge in the world, slices through western Nepal.
 The highest lake in the world, Tilicho, lofts in the central Himalaya at an altitude of 4,919m.
 Lumbini the birthplace of the Buddha, and Pashupati, one of the world’s holiest Hindu shrines, too is located here.

 If the jungles of the southem plains provide close encounters of the wild kind, the mountains in the north offer unbeatable scenic allures.
 One in every four visitors to Nepal goes trekking.
 Walking through the picturesque foothills of the Himalaya is an experience guaranteed to change your out look of things.
 The treks last from a few days to a few weeks and reach elevations in excess of 5000 m.